The Sixth Extinction : An Unnatural History by Elizabeth Kolbert 9781408851241

 Subtotal: £12.99

 The Sixth Extinction: An Unnatural History, authored by Pulitzer Prize winner Elizabeth Kolbert, is a must-read for those passionate about our planet's future.
-This illuminating work seamlessly merges natural history, field reporting, and philosophical inquiry, tackling one of today's most pressing issues: mass extinction.
+This illuminating work seamlessly merges natural history, field reporting, and philosophical inquiry, tackling one of today's most pressing issues—climate change and its devastating effects on biodiversity.

 Product Information